-The pros and cons of Water Softeners
+The pros and cons of water softeners

-PROs: Because salt-based water softeners significantly diminish hardness minerals, for very high hardness, they outperform salt-free systems.
+PRO: Because salt-based water softeners significantly diminish hardness minerals, for very high hardness, they outperform salt-free systems.
 They also prevent scale build-up on fixtures or appliances, so they last longer with fewer repairs and plumbing issues.

-CONs: This type of system requires significantly more maintenance.
+CON: This type of system requires significantly more maintenance.
 There is also the added expense of buying salt, water wasted during regeneration, and the need to replace the resin bed every ten years.
 Because of environmental concerns of the wastewater, a small but growing number of municipalities do not allow the use of salt-based softeners.

-The pros and cons of Water Conditioners
+The pros and cons of water conditioners

-PROs: Salt-free systems require considerably less maintenance than salt-based softeners, and don’t introduce additional sodium into your water.
+PRO: Salt-free systems require considerably less maintenance than salt-based softeners, and don’t introduce additional sodium into your water.
 They are also simpler to install, have minimal maintenance costs, and don’t create wastewater.

-CONs: These systems are not as effective as salt-based because you still have the elements that cause scale build-up in your water, which means you are still exposed to them.
+CON: These systems are not as effective as salt-based because you still have the elements that cause scale build-up in your water, which means you are still exposed to them.
 Salt-based systems often show faster results, because filtration starts at the source the minute you begin using it.
 Salt-free conditioners can take longer for results to show, and are initially more expensive.